DTS-STN/Service-Canada-Labs/modernize.md

 - everything is public

 ## Considerations
-- does it make sense to modernize a dead or dying product?
 - do we have the resources to commit?
 - do we care enough to change an existing and ingrained process?